caseybarajas/aceOS/Notes/design-notes.md

-CaseyOS: Design Notes & Rules
+aceOS: Design Notes & Rules
 Project Goal

 To create a very basic, MS-DOS style operating system from scratch for learning purposes.